 If you haven’t written to your MEP, you can find their contact details here: www.europarl.europa.eu/

 “While we aspire to make more and better use of science internally, I am glad that there are initiatives like ‘Sense about Science’ which are fighting for evidence-based policy making from the outside and doing so by facilitating the direct involvement of citizens.” – Frans Timmermans, European commission first vice president

 “I’m very happy that you’ve come because you are telling me exactly what I’m fighting everyday, telling my colleagues that they cannot take any decision without that evidence.” – Carlos Moedas, European commissioner for research, science and innovation

-This event is hosted by Marco Affronte MEP, Julie Girling MEP, Ricardo Serrão Santos MEP and Jan Huitema MEP, a cross-party coalition who want to give citizens a voice.
+This event was hosted by a cross-party group of MEPs: Marco Affronte MEP, Julie Girling MEP, Ricardo Serrão Santos MEP and Jan Huitema MEP.

 Thank you to the following organisations for their support of this event:

 Published: 4 May 2017, updated 22 June 2017